 The author, Mr. K.V.
-Rao, a well-known Indian Journalist, tells the saga of the projects built in India with the Soviet technical collaboration and financial and their assistance general impact on Indian industry economy, resulting development of anciliary industrial units, generation of employment potentials and improvem, Library IIAS, Shimla well-being of the people
+Rao, a well-known Indian Journalist, tells the saga of the projects built in India with the Soviet technical collaboration and financial assistance and their general impact on Indian industry and resulting economy, the development of anciliary industrial units, generation of employment potentials and improvement of the well-being of the people,